bdavis222/python-course/README.md

 Hold control (or command on Mac) while clicking [here](https://bdavis222.github.io/python-course) to visit the website for the course in a new tab.
 Keep this tab open to follow along with these instructions.

-When the course website is launched, you will see the following:
+When the course website is launched in the new tab you just opened, you will see the following:

 ![](https://github.com/bdavis222/python-course/blob/main/images/folders.png)